newtork/newtork.github.io/_posts/2016-12-11-HowTo-easy-firewall-configuration-with-iptables.md

 comments: true
 permalink: /weblog/2016/12/11/howto-easy-firewall-configuration-with-iptables/
 categories: howto
-tags: linux bash firewall configuration iptables
+tags: linux bash firewall iptables
 ---

 Since Debian, the distribution I feel home at the most, unfortunately has weak capabilities to manage iptables by default, I found the following script to be very useful.
 It runs at startup, is easily editable and can be extended without much effort.